 Nonprofits start with impassioned people ready to make a difference in the world.
-It only takes one person or a small group to hold passion strong enough to forge ahead.
-The steps in starting a nonprofit 501c3 come after that, but getting them right are just as important to accomplishing your goals.
+It only takes one person or a small group to hold passion strong enough to forge ahead and start a nonprofit or charitable organization.
+But just like with any business, there is a lot of research and planning that goes into starting a nonprofit.
+There are legal, accounting, and technical considerations as well as funding to consider.
+Getting the steps in starting a nonprofit 501(c)3 right is paramount to accomplishing your goals.

 Passion and love strong enough to change the world cannot be underestimated in starting a nonprofit.
 With hard work and dedication, your dreams to help others in a specific way can be realized.
 But what comes next?
-Our goal is that these steps may serve as an outline to help you successfully form a nonprofit 501c3 organization.
+Use these steps as an outline to help you successfully form a nonprofit 501c3 organization.

 2. Choose a Name for the New Nonprofit 501(c)3

 The name of your nonprofit must be unique and memorable.
-It cannot be the same as another organization on file with your state’s corporations office.
+It cannot be the same as another organization on file with your state’s business or corporations office.

-Your name will likely stay with you as long as your nonprofit stands and is an integral part of nonprofit branding.
+Your name will likely stay with you as long as your nonprofit stands and is an integral part of creating a strong nonprofit brand.
 The most important consideration is how to keep your nonprofit name and brand in the minds and hearts of the public.
 A nonprofit name needs to invoke emotion to accomplish this.

 - Brainstorm a name which speaks to your mission